Metal Gear Solid 4: Guns of the Patriots

 Can you see me?

-Guns of the Patriots equips Snake with a new optical camouflage called " OctoCamo" which allows him to blend into any background in a matter of seconds, rendering him invisible even to the infrared cameras mounted on the unmanned Gekko Mechs.
-This is a similar mechanic to the camouflage elements from Snake Eater.
-Also available is FaceCamo, a mask worn over the head that is based on the technologies of OctoCamo.
-FaceCamo automatically blends into Snake's environment like the OctoCamo and has additional preset variations that can replicate someone else's face.
-The player can unlock various NPC's faces to wear including Otacon and Young Snake.
+OctoCamo: A new optical camouflage which allows Snake to blend into any background in a matter of seconds, rendering him invisible even to the infrared cameras mounted on the unmanned Gekko Mechs.
+This is similar to the camouflage feature from MGS3, but OctoCamo works automatically, without needing to be adjusted from a menu.
+Special camo can be manually equipped, however, and patterns can be saved for future use.
+Extra patterns can be downloaded from the Extra menu.
+FaceCamo becomes available later and has additional preset variations that can replicate someone else's face.
+The player can unlock various NPC's faces to wear including Otacon and Campbell.
+Unfortunately, the FaceCamo headscarf is not unequipped during cutscenes, hiding Snake's face and ruining the dramatic experience.

 Snake's stress level is represented by a number that appears below the psyche gauge.
 The stress level is affected by many factors, such as adverse weather conditions, carrying too much equipment, or Alert Phases.
 High stress levels can have detrimental effects on the psyche gauge and combat effectiveness.